TitleAssociate Professor and Graduate Coordinator

 Brookings, SD 57007

-BiographyPaul Baggett is Associate Professor of English and Coordinator of Peace and Conflict Studies.
+BiographyPaul Baggett is Associate Professor and Graduate Coordinator of English.
 He specializes in nineteenth and twentieth-century American literature, with ongoing interests in aesthetic and political theory, mass and popular culture, and literature's role in the formation of critical citizenship.
 He has published work on Charles W. Chesnutt, Frederick Douglass, Jack London, Mary Seacole, and South Dakota literary history.

 EducationPh.D. in English, University of Miami, Coral Gables (High Honors)